Student-centric advice and objective recommendations

 Community Colleges With Dorms

-Your first thought when you think about community college probably isn’t about their nice, luxurious dorms.
-Traditionally, if you’re attending community college, you’ll have living arrangements near to campus.
-But what about students who like all the benefits of community college, yet don’t have a stable place to live?
+Traditionally, if you’re attending community college, your first thought isn’t about their nice, luxurious dorms.
+You’ll likely have living arrangements that are separate from your college.
+But what about students who like all the benefits of community college, yet don’t have a place to live?
 In this article, we’ll talk about various community colleges that offer both an affordable education and housing to their students.
-We share a few of the pros and cons of dorms, as well as a list of community colleges across the United States that offer them.
 Let’s get started!

 Why do some community colleges offer housing?